-In this manual, users and artists can find the explanation and detailed steps for resolving incompatibility issues when converting scenes created using Unity2017 from STYLY to STYLY 2.0.
+In this manual, we will explain in detailed steps how to resolve the incompatibility issues when converting scenes created using Unity2017 from STYLY to STYLY 2.0.

 - 1 Overview